ARTICLE I. NAME OF ORGANIZATION

 Section 4.
 Removal

-Any member of the Board may be removed from their position and/or seat, with or without cause, at any time, by consensus of other Board members, if in their judgment the best interest of The Collective would be served.
+Any member of the Board may be removed from their position and/or seat, with or without cause, at any time, by consensus of other Board members, if in their judgment the best interest of The Collectif would be served.
 Each member of the Board must receive written notice of the proposed removal at least ten (10) days in advance of the proposed action.

 Section 5.
 Board Vacancy

-In the event of a vacancy, bringing the Board to fewer than five (5) members the remaining Board shall appoint a replacement by majority vote without undue delay.
+In the event of a vacancy bringing the Board to fewer than five (5) members, the remaining Board shall appoint a replacement by majority vote without undue delay.
 The replacement will be ratified or replaced by election at the next AGM.

 Section 6.
 Compensation